anira-project/anira/docs/sphinx/usage.rst

       ]
     }

-**What anira does.** The session owns one zeroed buffer per pair, allocated at prepare.
-On the inference thread the state is copied into the input tensor as the first step of every inference, ahead of the stage's ``before_inference``, and copied out of the output tensor as the last step, behind the stage's ``after_inference``; both are anira's own steps, without an allocation, and ``ANIRA_PHASE_INFERENCE`` stays the engine call alone.
+**What anira does.** The handler owns the state: one value per pair, on the port of the State input, in the spec's shape and dtype, the same kind of store a Static tensor has (section 3.2), zeroed at ``anira_handler_create`` and at every ``anira_handler_prepare``.
+On the inference thread the value is copied into the model input as the first step of every inference, ahead of the stage's ``before_inference``, and the model output is copied into the value of the input it feeds as the last step, behind the stage's ``after_inference``; both are anira's own steps, without an allocation, wait-free and never torn (the Static store's latch), and ``ANIRA_PHASE_INFERENCE`` stays the engine call alone.
 A failed inference (an engine failure, a hook that returns a failure) skips the capture, so the state keeps its last good value; a dropped chunk never runs and does not advance it; a missed block does not affect it, since its inference still runs and only its delivery is late.
-The state is the session's, not a processor's, so it survives ``anira_handler_set_plan`` between two engines.
+The state is the handler's, not a session's or a processor's, so it survives ``anira_handler_set_plan`` between two engines.
-``anira_handler_reset`` and ``anira_handler_prepare`` re-initialise it to zeros; the reset stays wait-free, since the state is zeroed on the inference thread at the first inference of the new stream, keyed on the chunk's dispatch generation, so an inference still in flight across the reset can never seed the new stream with its capture (section 5.5).
+``anira_handler_reset`` and ``anira_handler_prepare`` re-initialise it to zeros; the reset stays wait-free, since the value is zeroed on the inference thread at the first inference of the new stream, keyed on the chunk's dispatch generation, so an inference still in flight across the reset can never seed the new stream with its capture (section 5.5).
 A model with a pair runs as ``ANIRA_MODEL_STATEFUL`` whatever its ``state`` says: a session-exclusive